Si-kaR/Skrybe/README.md

 ---

-> Building Skrybe into the gold standard of transcription apps.
-Contributions welcome thought I want to do it on my own!!!
+> Building Skrybe into a good standard of transcription apps.
+Contributions are welcome though I want to do it on my own!!!